 Most of us have experienced some type of pain in the lower back and most of us decide to ignore it—at least for a little while.
 Lower back physical therapy is one of the most effective and least invasive forms of treatment, and one of the most effective.
-We offer physical therapy for back pain in Arizona, with convenient locations in Tempe, Mesa, Maricopa, and Gilbert, AZ.
+We offer physical therapy for back pain in Arizona, with convenient locations in Tempe, Mesa, Maricopa.

 Back pain affects your quality of life

 Much of the American population live with lower back pain!
 According to a study conducted by the American Physical Therapy Association, the number is as high as two thirds of adults!
 Many of our patients have tried various remedies, including pain relief medications, short term chiropractic care, or exercise programs / stretches, but their pain persists.

 When you stand up, sit down, lay down, walk, run, bend, or jump, you use the muscles, joints, and other tissue in your lower back.
 This area gets involved whenever you move an arm or leg, making it impossible to rest in the traditional sense.

 It is one of the critical links between the upper and lower body, made up of large muscles that protect your spine from injury.
 A weakness, imbalance, or strain in your lower back, core, or hips sends a signal to your brain to protect the area, A.K.A. stop all movement.
 The signal is pain.
 But since we can’t discontinue movement without forfeiting major aspects of our lives, we endure the pain and allow the problem to become chronic.

 - Disc problems (disc bulge or ruptured disc)